chef/packer-builder-veertu-anka/README.md

 String.
 The name for the VM that is created.
 One is generated if not provided (`anka-packer-{10RandomCharacters}`).

-## `veertu-anka-stop` Post Processor

-This post-processor requires no configuration.
-It will simply stop your VM after it has been built.

 ## `veertu-anka-registry` Post Processor

 ### Required Configuration